Chill-Cool/app-demo/README.md

 cd ./api
 npm run start
 ```
-Open a new command line interface
+Open a new command line interface to start the main service
 ```
 npm run serve
 ```